widai/consumption-api/README.md

 #### https://consumption-api.herokuapp.com/

-#### Enter date from the year 2020 in the format yyyy-mm--dd and click predict to see the results
+#### Enter date from the year 2020 in the format yyyy-mm-dd and click predict to see the results